oracle/accelerated-data-science/docs/source/user_guide/jobs/infra_and_runtime.rst

 Conda Environment
 -----------------

-Except for :py:class:`~ads.jobs.ContainerRuntime`,
+You can configure a
-all the other runtime options allow you to configure a `Conda Environment <https://docs.oracle.com/en-us/iaas/data-science/using/conda_understand_environments.htm>`_ for your workload.
+`Conda Environment <https://docs.oracle.com/en-us/iaas/data-science/using/conda_understand_environments.htm>`_
+for running your workload.
 You can use the slug name to specify a `conda environment provided by the data science service
 <https://docs.oracle.com/en-us/iaas/data-science/using/conda_viewing.htm#conda-dsenvironments>`_.
 For example, to use the TensorFlow conda environment: